METR/claude-3.7-CoT-Faithfullness-Replication/README.md

 python graph.py
 ```

 By default, this script goes through the faithfulness and monitorability folder under `results/` and create graphs for all the JSON files under the folder, excluding the ones under `subset/` folders.
+Args:
-You can also pass in an arg `--file` with a result json path to only create the graph for that particular result file.
+`--file`: You can optionally pass in a result json path to only create the graph for that particular result file.
+`--hint_taking_threshold`: remove clues that has a hint taking rate below the threshold from the propensity graph.
+Default to 0.1

 ## Usage OUTDATED